-The Princess Bride: A Storybook to Color cover image
+The Princess Bride: A Storybook to Color book review

 The film will celebrate its 30th anniversary in 2017; it was originally released to U.S. theaters in October 1987.
 Oscar-nominated, The Princess Bride has a loyal following that seems to continue to grow, and among movie fans, it is one of the most beloved American films of all time.

 Adult coloring books have been all the rage the last few years.
 Of course, it is conceivable that The Princess Bride would be perfect for adaptation into a coloring book, adult or otherwise.
 It should only be done, however, if it can be done right.
 An artist and her publisher, in fact, did it right.

 IDW Publishing presents The Princess Bride: A Storybook to Color

 , a new adult coloring book with illustrations black and white illustrations created by Rachel Curtis